neurosnap/robodux/docs/create-api.md

   optimized way for your needs?
 - What happens when you want to reuse your business logic for another platform (e.g. a cli) and can't use `react`?

-If you've never needed to performance tune selector queries on the front-end, then this library might not be for you.
-If you just need to make some API requests with loading states and not much else, then those other libraries are probably a better fit for you.

 This library is intended for large scale, complex flow control applications that need full control over the data cache layer while setting good standards